flashbots/mev-research/README.md

 Paper style/field: Cryptocurrency systems paper, short paper/PoC (9pgs)
 Similar papers: bloxroute, Thunderella, FlyClient
 Venue: FC22?
 USENIX?
-- Research Question: How can we build a "good" auction mechanism for validator priority "bribes"?
+- **Research Question:** How can we build a "good" auction mechanism for validator priority "bribes"?
   - Related FRP: to be updated
   - Related Issues: to be updated
-- Research question: How can we leverage existing auction literature?
+- **Research Question:** How can we leverage existing auction literature?
   - Related FRP: to be updated
   - Related Issues: to be updated
-- Research question: How does architecture differ across PoW/PoS/leaderless?
+- **Research Question:** How does architecture differ across PoW/PoS/leaderless?
   - Related FRP: to be updated
   - Related Issues: to be updated